-The better the reward the more your cat will enjoy training and learning.
+The better the reward, the more your cat will enjoy training and learning.

 Please don't shout at your cat or tell them off for any mistakes they make - this doesn't help them to learn and is very likely to damage your relationship as it can make them afraid of you.
-If mistakes are made during training, or your cat is showing a behaviour that you don't want, ignore it.
+Be patient if mistakes are made during training, or if your cat is showing a behaviour that you don't want.